Dealing with Grief

 Spicer-Mullikin Family Aftercare Services

 Spicer-Mullikin understands what it means to grieve.
 That’s why our service to you doesn’t end when the funeral is over.
 We know that your grief may just be starting.
-We’re here to support you with aftercare and grief counseling services so that you can manage the many emotions of grief, healing and adjusting to your new life.
+We’re here to support you with aftercare, grief support and grief counseling services so that you can manage the many emotions of grief, healing and adjusting to your new life.

 Our aftercare services include:

 - Monthly support letters that address what to expect during the grief process and provide support materials and lists of resources